OSATeam-GitHub/Project-OSA-CanSat-2020-2021/README.md

 Both the main casing body ( main-mid ) and the electronic case are designed to be printed without any supports.
 They don't require as high precision as the carousel does.

 ## Electronic design
 OSA is powered by the CanSat kit, therefore it’s fully compatible with Arduino.
+Full CanSat kit documentation can be found on the ESERO Polska page in the statute, or right [here](https://github.com/CanSatKit/Documentation).
+On to the mainboard, you should sold GPS module as well as the  1/2 wave long antenna.
+[This](https://www.changpuak.ch/electronics/yagi_uda_antenna_DL6WU.php?fbclid=IwAR0hKYk1dh2FgNYhQmpAeVwOAlgjz0rPHka-r6Hd5ZqAI7iYF1GUxPW0EE0) calculator may be useful.

 Currently, we are working on a new PCB board for OSA.
 We will upload the design with the scheme soon.
+### Ground station hardware
+OSA ground station is simply the CanSat kit board connected with a yagi directional antenna.
+The mainboard should be connected by USB with PC or laptop.
 ## OSA software
 Due to the OSA brain, OSA OS is an Arduino code.
 To make the code clean we wrote a library for controlling all OSA systems.